soniah/blog/content/posts/2011-08-02-setting-up-gitweb-on-your-ubuntu-workstation.md

 <!--more-->

-Unfortunately, a lot of the posts out there on &#8220;how to setup Gitweb on Ubuntu&#8221; seem to make a meal of the whole process.
+Unfortunately, a lot of the posts out there on "how to setup Gitweb on Ubuntu" seem to make a meal of the whole process.
 I got it going after heading down a few dead-ends; here's how I did it on Ubuntu 11.04 (Natty).

 ## Basic Setup